Hieropold/starosta/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `-prod` flag for a production build.
+## Build docker container for deployment

+Run script build-docker.sh.
+It will compile the app into dist folder, copy Dockerfile and nginx config there, and build a Docker image.

 ## Running unit tests